-I would normally charge around $1000 for the work I did in this restoration.
-I’m asking just $1295 for this stunning piece, fully serviced and ready to enjoy.
+I’m asking just $1295 for this stunning piece, INCLUDING the full restoration job!
 Remember, every vintage amp like this will need an overhaul and this one has been done, end to end.

-I will happily help arrange shipping anywhere in the world at the buyer’s expense.
+I will happily ship anywhere in the world at cost.
 This 1152DC is multi-voltage, configured for 240V.

 Inquiries via my contact page or call 0439690436.

 Next, a lovely Lenco A-50 integrated amplifier, just $395.
 UPDATE: SOLD!